juboyer26/camagru/README.md

 # camagru

+## Description

 A basic web app that allows users to take pictures using a webcam and superimpose predefined images onto them.

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started